Try the Full Power of Brosix with 10% lifetime discount!

 The fix: Go for an encrypted chat app.
 Fully encrypted, peer-to-peer communication channels on closed networks are a much more secure way to communicate in the workplace.
 Beyond that, designate times during the workday to check and respond to private messages, like the lunch break, for example.
 This way you minimize not only the distraction of carrying on simultaneous work and non-work-related conversations, but the risk of mixing up these chats.

-Multitasking is part and parcel of the workplace.
+Multitasking is part and parcel of the workplace and, not surprisingly, one of the top distractors.
 But juggling a large task load with an over-complicated toolkit can be a real burden, making it difficult to tune out distractions and fully focus on any one task.

 The fix: The right software can help.
 All-in-one team collaboration tools eliminate the need for multiple costly software programs and remove the headache of switching back and forth between tools.
 Don’t go overboard with your toolkit.
 Instead, pick only a handful that best answer the team’s needs.
 Opt for features like unlimited file transfers and screen sharing with remote desktop control.

 Motivation suffers for many reasons, poor workplace relationships, decision-fatigue, and feeling undervalued to name a few.
-No matter the reason, poor motivation crushes commitment to the job and overall productivity, making it easier for employees to get sidetracked, intentionally or not.
+No matter the reason, poor motivation crushes job satisfaction, commitment, and overall productivity, making it easier for employees to get sidetracked, intentionally or not.

 The fix: Examine the root cause of your employees’ lack of motivation.
 Then promptly address the concerns and complaints.
 It may take a multi-pronged approach.
 Long term, consider development opportunities, financial incentives, and team-building to help increase engagement.
 A few times a month, end the workday early for drinks or games in the break room.